mathisfo/shower-post/README.md

     * [ViewModel](https://github.com/mathisfo/shower-post#viewmodel)

 ## Running the game
-### Quck Start
+### Quck Start through emulator

-The easiest way to run the game, is by dragging the provided `wordwar.apk` file located in the `dist` folder into your android emulator.
+The easiest way to run the game, is by dragging the provided `wordwar.apk` file located in the `dist/releases` folder into your android emulator.
 The game has been tested on a Pixel 2 emulator with API level 29.

+### Quck Start through physical Android device
 It’s also possible to download the apk file to your Android device if applicable.
 OnePlus 9 and OnePlus 8 on Android 11 have been tried and confirmed working.
+Note that the app does not support dark mode.

 ### Compile and run through source code